🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 A share price ultimately gets determined through the bid, ask, and sale price on stock exchanges.
 The bid price is the maximum amount an investor will pay for shares of a stock, while the ask price is the lowest price a seller will accept.
 When the two prices match up, a sale is made, and that price sets the new price per share of the stock.
 Ultimately it gets down to what someone is willing to pay and if a stock owner is willing to sell to them at that price.

 What someone is willing to pay or sell for is determined by psychological and market factors, as discussed.
 If a buyer thinks the stock is undervalued at the asking price, they will buy, and vice versa.
-Generally the difference between the bid and ask price isn’t very large, but if a stock doesn’t have a large trading volume it can be.
+Generally the difference between the bid and ask price isn’t very large, but if a stock’s trading volume isn’t particularly large, it can be.

 How to Handle Changes in Stock Price

-Attempting to time the market is extremely challenging, and can result in significant losses, not to mention anxiety.
-Once an investor sells a stock, they are then in the difficult position of trying to figure out when and whether to buy back into it at a lower price, if it even continues to decrease in value.
-Likewise, they could sell at what they think is the peak of the market, only to watch the price continue to rise.
+Attempting to time the market is extremely challenging because there’s no way to reliably predict market movements.
+For example, an investor could sell at what they think is the peak of the market, only to watch the price continue to rise.

-Historically, the stock market has continued to rise over the long term, with plenty of ups and downs along the way.
-Although past trends are never a guarantee of future outcomes, it’s likely that investors with a longer time horizon, who are willing to hold onto their stocks throughout up and down cycles, will eventually see positive returns.
+Historically, the stock market has continued to rise over the long term, despite plenty of ups and downs along the way.
+Although past trends are never a guarantee of future outcomes, it’s likely that investors with a longer time horizon, who are willing to hold onto their stocks throughout up and down cycles, may eventually see positive returns.

 That said, market volatility can provide opportunities to invest when the stock market is down, or sell at higher prices, especially if they were already considering buying or selling a stock.